“At about three o’clock, Jesus called out with a loud voice, “Eli, Eli, lema sabachthani?” which means “My God, my God, why have you abandoned me?”

 These are probably the most painful words in the Bible.
 Jesus, the son of God, hanging on a cross, cries out to his heavenly Father.
 All he hears back is silence.
-It’s horrific, it’s real and it’s something I reckon all of us have felt at some point too – the absence of God.
+It’s horrific, it’s real and it’s something I reckon some of us are feeling at the moment as we live through the Covid-19 crisis – the apparent absence of God.

-Jesus would have never felt that before.
+Jesus would have never felt distant from God before.
 This was new.
 His ministry had started with his baptism and an audible affirmation that God was pleased with him.
 He captivated people, teaching with authority and wisdom.
 He performed miracles.
 He challenged authority and injustice.
 God was with him, using him and blessing what he did.
 Now, his prayers go unheard.
 His life unravels.
 The world rejects him.
-And God is absent.
+And God is silent.

-If we’re honest, we’ve all felt as Jesus did.
-‘Where are you God?’ is a question, a cry, many of us have uttered.
+If we look around the world today, with a virus creating a global crisis, I’m sure many of us are feeling as Jesus did on that first Good Friday.
+‘Where are you God?’ is a question, a cry, many of us have uttered – and the coronavirus crisis might not be your first time!
 In the breakdown of a relationship, the diagnosis of a terminal disease – whenever life turns crap, we can feel the absence of God’s love, presence and hope.

-I’m sure that for millions of Christians around the world who know the cost of following Jesus in the midst of persecution and trial, that the question ‘Where are you God?’ is uttered often.
+I’m sure that millions of Christians around the world, those who know the cost of following Jesus in the midst of persecution and trial, the question ‘Where are you God?’ is uttered often.
 When churches are closed, pastors arrested without trial and Christians are beaten, accused and even murdered, where on earth is God?

 They are no easy, smug answers.
 As Christians we celebrate the joy of the resurrection of Jesus on Easter Sunday.
 Everything turns out ok.
 Great right?
 But sometimes it’s not that simple.
 Hindsight is a great thing, but for many of us, the Good Friday cry is where we are now, and it’s hard to find hope.
 We need to be able to wrestle with this, to struggle, and to question, without feeling like we’re losing our faith.
 Jesus knew God existed, yet he still questioned.